 Reliability of Exact

 ‘Reliability’ generally refers to the extent to which a test can be expected to give the same results when administered on a different occasion (test-retest reliability) or by a different administrator (inter-rater reliability), or to which the components of a test give consistent results (internal consistency).
-Note that this is not the same as the validity of the test (see Section 1.4).
+Note that this is not the same as the validity of the test (see Validity of Exact).

 Table 3.
 Reliability coefficients (Cronbach’s alpha) for the tests in Exact shows the coefficients of reliability for each of the Exact tests, calculated using Cronbach’s alpha statistic, which is a measure of the internal test consistency.
 Note that the reliability coefficients shown in the table are all high (around 0.9) except for the reading comprehension test, where the reliabilities are nearer 0.8.
 This is because reading comprehension scores are based on a relatively small number of test items.
 These results show that all the tests in Exact have satisfactory reliability.